canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 confinement: devmode
 ```

-It's worth setting the `confinement` to `devmode` when you start working on a new snap. `devmode` runs your application without the security confinement imposed by the [snap daemon](/t/installing-snapd/6735) and helps you to identify the [interfaces](/t/supported-interfaces/7744) that your snap needs access to, speeding up the snap building process.
+It's worth setting the `confinement` to `devmode` when you start working on a new snap. `devmode` causes the snapped application to be run *without* the security confinement imposed by the [snap daemon](/t/installing-snapd/6735).
+It can also help you to identify the [interfaces](/t/supported-interfaces/7744) that your snap needs to access, speeding up the snap building process.
 See [Debug snaps](/t/debugging-snaps/18420) for more information.

-Once your snap is ready, you'll need to change the `confinement` to `strict` and test that the snap still works, before you can make it generally available to users of the Snap Store. (`devmode` snaps may only be released to the hidden "edge" channel of the Snap Store where you and other developers can install and test them.)
+Once your snap is ready, you'll need to change the `confinement` to `strict` and test that the snap still works, before you make it available generally to users of the Snap Store. (`devmode` snaps may only be released to the hidden "edge" channel of the Snap Store where you and other developers/testers can install and test them.)

 ### Apps

 Apps are the commands or background services that you want your users to run.
 They are defined in the `apps` section of *snapcraft.yaml*.
 See [Snapcraft app and service metadata](/t/snapcraft-app-and-service-metadata/8335) for more information.

-We only need to define one app for KCalc, which we're naming `kcalc-example`:
+A single *snap* can contain multiple *apps*.
+That said, we only need to define one app for our snap, which we're naming `kcalc-example`:

 ```yaml
 apps: